Asian stocks track Wall St as Powell says rates will rise - ExBulletin

 Asian stocks track Wall St as Powell says rates will rise

-BEIJING (AP) Asian stock markets followed Wall Street higher on Wednesday after Federal Reserve Chairman Jerome Powell said monetary policy would return to normal and interest rates could be raised earlier provided that.
+BEIJING (AP) Global stocks and Wall Street futures rose on Wednesday after Federal Reserve Chairman Jerome Powell said US monetary policy would return to normal and interest rates could be readings earlier than expected.

-Shanghai, Tokyo, Hong Kong and Sydney advanced.
-Oil prices have increased slightly.
+London and Frankfurt opened up.
+Shanghai, Tokyo and Sydney have moved forward.

 Wall Street now has a better understanding of how the Fed will normalize its policy, Oanda’s Edward Moya said in a report.
 After Powells’ testimony, some investors believe they have received the clear signal to buy the bearish.